jfisher993/UnityToolkit/Assets/Trello Poster/readme.md

 Trello Poster allows you and your users to create Trello cards directly from your Unity game and post them directly to Trello.

 The cards can be posted with a title, description, label, screenshot, to the top or bottom of a Trello list, and to any Trello list within your board.
-System information about the device that made the post is also included.
+Unity Settings, and System information (OS/CPU/GPU) about the device that made the post is also included.

 You can use Trello Poster for Unity as a bug reporting tool, or just for convenience among your development team.
 Trello Poster for Unity is highly customizable, and a snap to integrate.